Craig Walker is Professor and Head of the Department of Drama, and is also cross-appointed to the Department of English.

 (Photos from The Oresteia and Meltdown.)

 Walker’s writing for the theatre includes his adaptation of James Joyce’s Finnegans Wake which played in Kingston and also at the Tarragon Theatre in Toronto and the book, music and lyrics for Chantecler: a musical (adapted from the French verse tragedy by Edmond Rostand), which was directed with great invention and wit for Theatre Kingston by his distinguished colleague and friend, Tim Fort.
-Lately, he has been writing two new plays, One Last Night With Mata Hari, which is a piece of music theatre that he is creating in collaboration with composer John Burge, and Needless Matters, a play about Henry Irving, Bram Stoker and “Buffalo” Bill Cody that was developed through the 2013 Playwrights’ Unit of the Thousand Islands Playhouse.
+Lately, he has been writing two new plays, One Last Night With Mata Hari, which is a piece of music theatre that he is creating in collaboration with composer John Burge, and These Deeds, a play about Henry Irving, Bram Stoker and “Buffalo” Bill Cody that he developed while a member of the 2013 Playwrights’ Unit of the Thousand Islands Playhouse.

 On the academic side (see profile on academia.edu), Walker is the author of The Buried Astrolabe: Canadian Dramatic Imagination and Western Tradition (McGill-Queen’s University Press, 2001) and co-editor (with Jennifer Wise of the University of Victoria) of The Broadview Anthology of Drama: Plays from the Western Theatre, Volumes I and II (Broadview Press, 2003) and The Broadview Anthology of Drama, Concise Edition (Broadview Press, 2005).
 He has also edited Shakespeare’s King Lear (Broadview Press, 2011) in a version that features parallel Folio and Quarto texts, and which was also published in The Broadview Anthology of British Literature.
 His other publications include chapters in The Oxford Handbook to Canadian Literature, ed.
 Cynthia Sugars(Oxford University Press, 2014), Solo Performance: Critical Perspectives on Canadian Theatre, Volume Twenty, ed.
 Jenn Stephenson (Playwrights Canada Press, 2011), Sharon Pollock: Critical Perspectives on Canadian Theatre, Volume Ten, ed.
 Sherrill Grace and Michelle La Flamme (Playwrights Canada Press, 2008), George F. Walker: Critical Perspectives on Canadian Theatre, Volume Five, ed.
 Harry Lane (Playwrights Canada Press, 2006), Judith Thompson: Critical Perspectives on Canadian Theatre in English, Volume Three, ed.
 Ric Knowles (Playwrights Canada Press, 2005), Sharon Pollock: Essays on her Work (Guernica Press, 2000), Compass Points: Navigating the 20th Century (Between the lines, 1999), and The Legacy of Northrop Frye (University of Toronto Press, 1994).
 He has written a number of articles for The Canadian Encyclopedia and The Literary Encyclopedia, and for journals such as Modern Drama, Theatre Research in Canada, Australasian Drama Studies, Journal of Dramatic Theory and Criticism, Journal of Canadian Studies, English Studies in Canada and Canadian Theatre Review.
 He was Book Review Editor for Modern Drama for two years, from 1998 to 2000.
 In 2009, he was appointed as a Corresponding Scholar at the Shaw Festival.